 Table 7J: Net ITC Available for Utilization (6O - 7I)

 This table auto calculate Net ITC available for utilization from details furnished in Table-6 and Table-7.
 Total credit availed as per Table-6 would be reduced from ITC reduction as declared in Table-7 and net result thereof would be auto populated in Table-7J.

-IRIS Business is a leading GST Suvidha Provider (GSP) providing easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-To have your GSTR-9 queries solved and to know more about our solution for filing GSTR-9, please contact us at firstname.lastname@example.org or +91 22 6723 1000
+The preparation of GSTR 9 is a diligent process and requires good automated solutions to avoid manual errors.
+IRIS GST is a leading GST Suvidha Provider (GSP) providing easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+To have your GSTR-9 queries solved and to know more about our solution for filing GSTR-9, please register for demo here or write to firstname.lastname@example.org.